Traditional scarf with ajrak ornament. Ajrak is a special form of block printing in Pakistan.

 Core area “Climate and energy, just transition” Generating power from sustainable sources, preventing disasters, adapting to climate change Internal link

-According to the Global Climate Risk Index, Pakistan is one of the ten countries most severely affected by climate change.
-Germany is assisting Pakistan in moving forward on its energy transition and in establishing social protection systems in order to cushion the impacts of climate change.
+According to the Global Climate Risk Index 2021 compiled by the non-governmental organisation Germanwatch, Pakistan was among the top ten countries facing risks from climate-related extreme weather events.
+In the absence of appropriate climate change adaptation measures, many million Pakistanis might slide into poverty by 2050, according to World Bank figures.
+Germany is assisting Pakistan in moving forward on a socially just energy transition and in establishing social protection systems in order to cushion the impacts of climate change.

 Textile factory in Faisalabad, Pakistan